SLC

 Needs Assessment

-Current practice analysis and CLT readiness evaluation.
-We identify specific challenges and opportunities in your educational context.
+Current practice analysis and CLT readiness evaluation to identify challenges and opportunities.

 2